 In this section, we review the literature that explores the use of other GAN variants and the integration of different model architectures.
 In~\cite{anande2023generative}, the authors use Conditional Tabular GAN (CTGAN) and Copula GAN for feature generation and compare their performance to Vanilla GANs both quantitatively and qualitatively.
 They apply different data preprocessing techniques for each GAN type: Yeo-Johnson power transform~\cite{yeo2000new} for Vanilla GAN, the Reversible Data Transforms (RDT) library~\cite{montanez2018sdv} for CTGAN, and a Gaussian Copula transformer for Copula GAN.
 These techniques enhance training and generation performance.
 Their experiments show that up to 85\% of the generated (fake) data features can replace real data features without being detected, highlighting the effectiveness of their approach.
 Additionally, the authors in \cite{meddahi2021sip} employ an encoder-decoder architecture to convert packet bytes into images and use Deep Convolutional GANs (DCGANs) to generate images that enhance Session Initiation Protocol (SIP) traffic data.

 The authors in~\cite{dowoo2019pcapgan} propose a model that combines multiple GAN architectures—Graph GAN, Image GAN, and Sequence GAN—to process different data types in parallel, generated by style-based encoders.
 Graph GAN processes graph data that encodes relationships between packet IP addresses.
 Image GAN takes image data created by converting time intervals into visual representations.
 Sequence GAN handles packet-layer information (e.g., Ethernet, IP) as numerical sequences.
-Additionally, they generate optional data, such as packet loads, using Sequence GAN and Markov models.
+Additionally, they generate optional data, such as packet loads, using Sequence GAN and MMs.